 In 2008 the Chrysler Foundation restored the famous Detroit Zoo Train.
 Which Chrysler provided in the 1940s.
 The trains transport visitor from the front to the back of the park.

 Michigan Windfarm Accidents – A historical record and map of indents occurring on wind and solar energy industrial sites.
-Incidents include those involving transport of materials to wind farm projects.
+Incidents include those involving the transport of materials to wind farm projects.
 Updated as information is available.

 - Change the Approach for Renewable Projects